ariG23498/G-SimCLR/README.md

 # G-SimCLR : Self-Supervised Contrastive Learning with Guided Projection via Pseudo Labelling

-This code provides a Tensorflow implementation and pretrained models for **G-SimCLR** (Guided-SimCLR), as described in the paper [G-SimCLR : Self-Supervised Contrastive Learningwith Guided Projection via Pseudo Labelling]() by Souradip Chakraborty, Aritra Roy Gosthipaty and Sayak Paul.
+This code provides a TensorFlow implementation and pretrained models for **G-SimCLR** (Guided-SimCLR), as described in the paper [G-SimCLR : Self-Supervised Contrastive Learningwith Guided Projection via Pseudo Labelling]() by Souradip Chakraborty, Aritra Roy Gosthipaty and Sayak Paul.

 ## Abstract: